How to Prep, Clean, Paint, Wet Sand, Protect & Glaze Furniture

-Protect yourself!
+- Protect yourself!
 Waxes are very toxic.
-Put on mask and work in a well ventilated area.
+Put on a mask and work in a well-ventilated area.

 Bleed This is used to describe a stain that can “come through” your paint after the initial coat.
-It generally presents as a pinkish (which is common with mahogany furnishings, especially in the 40’s), or a “wet” dingy green yellow (nicotine).
-If you experience bleed through after your first coat, apply two thin coats of VAX over those areas, let dry and continue on.
+It generally presents as a pinkish (which is common with mahogany furnishings, especially in the ’40s), or a “wet” dingy green-yellow (nicotine).
+If you experience bleed-through after your first coat, apply two thin coats of Sheer Armor over those areas, let dry and continue.

 Stir or shake well.
-Surface must be clean and dry.
-With all the finishing agents, THIN COATS ARE KEY!
-A blue Shabby Paints applicator sponge can make application faster and easier.
+The surface must be clean and dry.
+With all our finishing agents, THIN COATS ARE KEY!
+A blue Armor applicator sponge can make application faster and easier.
 Small damp brushes may be preferred for small areas and crevices.

-reVAX Complete – age, glaze, stain and protect.
+Tinted Armor – age, glaze, stain and protect.
 Comes in Betty White, Hazelnut, Black & Driftwood.

 Stir or shake well.
 Surface must be clean and dry.
-Dispense a small amount into a clean dish and use a roller, soft brush, lint free rag or a blue Shabby Paints applicator sponge to apply.
+Dispense a small amount into a clean dish and use a roller, soft brush, lint-free rag, or a blue Armor Applicator Sponge to apply.

 Aging: Lightly apply to entire surface or just to area’s you wish to add age or depth to.

-Glaze: Seal first with satin or matte VAX and allow to dry.
-Apply reVAX full strength or dilute with VAX for longer open time.
+Glaze: Seal first with satin or Matte Armor and allow to dry.
+Apply Tinted Armor full strength or dilute with Sheer Armor for longer open time.

-Protection: Apply over entire surface for durable tinted protection.
+Protection: Apply over the entire surface for durable tinted protection.

 CARING FOR YOUR PAINTED FURNITURE